Temnodontosaurus: Early depictions

 One of the earliest representations of Temnodontosaurus in paleoart is a life-size concrete sculpture created by Benjamin Waterhouse Hawkins between 1852 and 1854, as part of the collection of sculptures of prehistoric animals on display at the Crystal Palace Park in London.
 It is one of the three ichthyosaur sculptures exhibited in the park, the other two representing Ichthyosaurus and Leptonectes.
 Although the park is known for its obsolete or even false reconstructions of extinct animals, the sculptures depicting ichthyosaurs have the most elements still recognized as valid.
 These recognized features include smooth, scaleless skin, a fin at the end of the tail, and large eyes.
 Hawkins also reconstructed the facial features of these three ichthyosaurs based on those of whales and dolphins, which is still recognized as reasonable given their strong morphological similarities.
 Discoveries and reconstructions subsequent to those at the Crystal Palace add to this the presence of a dorsal fin, a caudal fin with two crescent-shaped lobes as well as a reconstruction of the skin on the basis of most well-preserved fossils.

-Many elements of these reconstructions still remain obsolete, such as the eyes and the flippers which are reconstructed by the shape of their bones, namely the sclerotic rings and the phalanges.
+Many elements of these reconstructions still remain obsolete, such as the eyes and the flippers which are reconstructed by the shape of their bones, namely the scleral rings and the phalanges.
 Although Owen suggested the still viable hypothesis that the scleral rings served to protect the eye, it is highly unlikely that the eyes of ichthyosaurs would have looked as shown in the carvings, given that the scleral rings are located under the eyelids.
 The flippers were faithfully reconstructed by Hawkins based on Owen's misinterpretation of the phalanges as scales.
 The park's ichthyosaurs are depicted as crawling in shallow water, reflecting the ancient hypothesis that they came to the shores to sleep or to breed.
 Additionally, their tails are shown to be eel-like and having a great degree of flexibility.
 However, the three ichthyosaurs actually had a fairly variable degree of flexibility.
 Two of the three taxa shown, i. e.
 Temnodontosaurus and Leptonectes, were found to have much more flexible tails than that of Ichthyosaurus, the latter having a tuna-like morphology.
 This way of reconstructing the tail of ichthyosaurs as similar to those of eels is not an error specific to Hawkins, being the norm in reconstructions dating from the 19th century.